ZixiQu/Trader/README.md

 - A holdings panel on the right shows:
   - Current stock quantities owned
   - A button that navigates directly to the **Trade** page for buying/selling
+  - A compact summary of unrealized profit/loss for each holding

+### Viewing Crypto Data (`/crypto`)

+The Crypto page mirrors the Stocks page but focuses on digital assets:

+- Real-time and historical charts for:
+  - Bitcoin (`BTC-USD`)
+  - Ethereum (`ETH-USD`)
+  - Dogecoin (`DOGE-USD`)
+- Users can switch between assets and time ranges (1 day / 1 month / 3 months).
+- The right-hand holdings panel shows current crypto positions and links to the **Trade** page.

-### Trading Stocks and Bonds (`/trade`)
+### Trading Stocks, Bonds, and Crypto (`/trade`)

-The Trade page provides two lists:
+The Trade page provides three lists:

-- **Stocks (left box)**: AMZN, AAPL, NVDA
+- **Stocks (left column)**: AMZN, AAPL, NVDA
-- **Bonds (right box)**: US Treasury Bond, Canada Savings Bond
+- **Crypto (left column)**: BTC-USD, ETH-USD, DOGE-USD
+- **Bonds (right column)**: bond ETFs such as TLT and XGB.TO

 Interaction flow:

-1. Select a stock or bond to trade.
+1. Select a stock, bond, or crypto asset to trade.
-2. A details panel appears showing current price and input fields.
+2. A trade details panel appears showing current market price and a quantity input.
+3. Toggle between **Buy** and **Sell** mode.
-3. Enter the number of units you want to buy.
+4. Enter the number of units (supports fractional quantities, e.g., 0.25 BTC).
-4. The total cost is automatically calculated.
+5. For buys, the total cost is automatically calculated.
-5. Click **Confirm Trade** to complete the transaction.
+6. Click **Confirm Buy** or **Confirm Sell** to complete the transaction.

-Trades update the user’s holdings, balance, and transaction history immediately.
+Trades immediately update the user’s holdings, cash balance, and transaction history.

 ### Viewing Transaction History (`/transactions`)

 The Transactions page provides a chronological list of all user activity, including:

 - Deposits
-- Stock purchases
-- Stock sales
+- Stock purchases and sales
-- Bond purchases
+- Bond purchases and sales
-- Bond sales
+- Crypto purchases and sales

 Each record shows the asset, transaction type, quantity, price, and timestamp.